 Read time :

-Content Marketing Analytics: The Complete Guide to measure and show content ROI in 2026
+Content Marketing ROI Analytics: The Complete Guide to measure and show content ROI in 2026

 What is content marketing analytics?

-For B2B executives, it’s the difference between “we published 50 blog posts” and “our content influenced $2.3 million in closed deals.”
-Consumption metrics reveal audience reach, engagement signals indicate the depth of interaction, and conversion data indicate which business actions follow.
-The true value for your leadership team lies in connecting these insights across the entire buyer journey.
+Think of it as the difference between “we published 50 blog posts” and “our content influenced $2.3 million in closed deals.”
+Consumption metrics tell you who’s reading.
+Engagement signals reveal how deeply people interact.
+Conversion data shows what business actions follow.
+The real value lies in connecting all three throughout the entire buyer journey.

-As Romain Blanc, our Co-founder and a Salesforce ecosystem specialist with 20+ years in B2B data solutions, puts it: “The only way to accurately calculate the cost and value of content in B2B is to capture engagement throughout the buyer journey, which conventional analytics setups don’t credit.”
+As Romain Blanc, Co-founder of Heeet and a Salesforce ecosystem specialist with 20+ years in B2B data solutions, puts it: “The only way to accurately calculate the cost and value of content in B2B is to capture engagement throughout the buyer journey, which conventional analytics setups don’t credit.”

-The disconnect exists because engagement data and revenue data are in separate systems.
-Google Analytics tracks sessions while your CRM tracks opportunities.
-Without a bridge, content teams aren’t using impactful metrics in leadership meetings.
-You need to start speaking the language of revenue.
+The disconnect happens because engagement data lives in one system and revenue data lives in another.
+Google Analytics tracks sessions; your CRM tracks opportunities.
+Without a bridge between the two, content teams defend budgets with metrics that don’t resonate in meetings with leadership.

 Why content marketing analytics matters for revenue teams